jeremyreeder/gridscout/docs/_posts/2018-07-05-building-the-rc1-a-lightweight-modular-carbine.md

 missions, I intend to hunt wolves, deer, and wild boar with this weapon.)

-As an illustration of the insufficiency of 5.56x45, consider that at 500 yards a Remington UMC 55gr bullet has lost 84% of its kinetic energy, reducing it to only 207 ft·lb.
+As an illustration of the insufficiency of 5.56x45, consider that at 500 yards a Remington UMC 55gr bullet from a 16" barrel has lost 84% of its kinetic energy, reducing it to only 207 ft·lb.
 In contrast, the Wolf Military Classic 100gr 6.5 Grendel cartridge retains 811 ft·lb of kinetic energy at that distance.
 It also reaches that distance at a velocity of 1911 ft/s, 47% greater than the measly 1302 ft/s of the 5.56mm cartridge.
 By the [standards of Chuck Hawks][hawks], the 6.5 Grendel is therefore adequate for the task while the 5.56 is not.
 {:.tangent}

 I think I can more fully achieve my own goals by creating a custom carbine than